noodlefrenzy/coreos-azure/README.md

 RUN sudo apt-get install -y git
 ```

-The first line indicates that this container should start from a stock Ubuntu 14.04 image and then install the 'git' package.
+The first line indicates that this container should start from a stock Ubuntu 14.04 image and then the last line installs the 'git' package.

 We'll use this as the base image for the rest of our containers.
 The advantage of this approach is that we can later come back to this Dockerfile and add additional installation or configuration steps and cleanly have these changes flow into all of our downstream containers that start from this Docker image.

 We can then build this Docker container using: